 Second, you should use the appropriate aspect ratio when choosing an image.
 The recommended size for upload is 1200 pixels wide and 630 pixels tall.
 You can get away with uploading smaller images, but keep the aspect ratio the same to make the best use of the space.

 The Title is where you set the title of the shared post.
-The title is displayed just below the image and is very important to achieve a good click-through rate, as users typically first notice the image, then check the title to see if what they are seeing is relevant to them.
+The title is displayed just below the image and is very important to achieve a good click-through rate, as users typically notice the image first, then check the title to see if what they are seeing is relevant to them.

 You might have noticed that the title field has a placeholder, and it is not any default text.

 Now you might think that the same title can work for SEO and social, but you’d be wrong.
 On Google search, people specifically search for certain keywords to find some information.
 That helps define their intent, which you can use to create a compelling title.

 On social media, content is mostly discovered, which means your viewers might come across your post even if they had no intention of doing so.
 This difference is very important to understand.
 That is why you need to craft a different headline for your social media instead of re-using the title that you created for search.

 The description is usually present just below the title of the shared post, and it helps drive more relevance to your post.